 the Role of Technology

 As we navigate the cycle of innovating play, careful consideration is given to the use of tools and role of technology in experiences.
-This project illustrates the use of Flipgrid and Adobe Spark to guide and tell the story, and process of learning.
+This project illustrates the use of Flipgrid and Adobe Express to guide and tell the story, and process of learning.

 While we fully acknowledge the importance of the innovative tools, technology in education is NOT about the tool that is at the forefront.
 When technology is integrated seamlessly, it is the learning, the kids, and the story that will shine.